Jekwwer/INP-Project02-2021/README.md

-# INP-Project2-2021
+# INP-Project02-2021

-Řešení 2. projektu z předmětu INP v roce 2021/22. <br />
-Solution of the 2nd project from the subject INP in 2021/22. <br />
+Solution for the 2nd project from the subject _'INP (Design of Computer Systems)'_ for the academic year 2021/22 at VUT FIT. \
-VUT FIT
+Řešení 2. projektu z předmětu _'INP (Návrh počítačových systémů)'_ pro akademický rok 2021/22 na VUT FIT.

+## Task

+- Vernam's cipher (also known as the one-time pad) on the DLX architecture

-## Hodnocení/Score
+## Evaluation

+- unecessarily many NOPpes
-Zbytečně mnoho nopů a nevhodný výpočet modulo 2 (-1b) Unnecessarily many nopes and inappropriate calculation modulo 2 (-1b)
+- inappropriate calculation modulo 2

-Celkem bodů/Total points **9/10** b.
+Total points: **9/10**